BeycanPress/cryptopay-lite/readme.txt

 **Are Network Supports available in Lite Version?**

-Bitcoin, Solana, Tron etc. network supports are for premium only.
-So you can't get Bitcoin or Solana payments by buying network support add-ons.
-Because network supports work with the premium version.
+Network support for Bitcoin, Solana, Tron, etc. is for premium only.
+So you can't get Bitcoin or Solana payments in the free version by purchasing network support plugins.
+Because network supports only work with the premium version.

-This is because some services such as “Pay by transfer to address” run on servers that cost us monthly.
+This is because some services, such as “Pay by transfer to address (QR Code)”, run on servers that cost us a monthly fee.
 So it's a one-time payment of 49 dollars.
-It is impossible for us to cover these costs every month.
+It's not enough for us to cover these costs every month.

 **General features:**